-- An online training course costs way lesser than its alternatives so that student loans do not burden you (See: Medical Assistant Programs Cost).
+- An online training course costs way less than its alternatives so that student loans do not burden you (See: Medical Assistant Programs Cost).

-- Online training programs also prepare you for certification exams, which help you get certified as a medical assistant and start your career with ease.
+- Online training programs also prepare you for certification exams, which help you become a certified medical assistant and start your career with ease.

 Even though most states do not necessarily need you to be licensed or certified, employers highly prefer certified candidates, and they also tend to earn 10% more than uncertified ones (Also see: Medical Assistant Scope of Practice by State).